Start command

 yarn

-extension start --no-runner
+extension start --no-browser

 Important behavior notes